jrmiddle/pisynth/README.md

 # Pi Synth

-Raspberry Pi synth Raspberry Pi synth.
+Raspberry Pi synth based on the Adafruit CAP1188 8-pad capacitive touch sensor, and other things.
 Nowhere near complete.

 ## References and Inspiration